joltwallet/esp_littlefs/README.md

 ```

-# Limitations

-Currently only an absolute maximum of *20* files can be opened at once.
-This can be
-increased by increasing the `esp_littlefs_t.fd_used` bitmask to a larger datatype,
-and changing `ABSOLUTE_MAX_NUM_FILES`.

 # Tips, Tricks, and Gotchas

 * LittleFS operates on blocks, and blocks have a size of 4096 bytes on the ESP32.